tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 {previous_version_slot}

 **Abstract**: The BDQ Conceptual Framework ontology formally describes the terms and relationships between them for evaluating the quality of biodiversity data.
 Due to the comprehensiveness of the conceptual framework, it allows different interpretations and manners of using it according to different stakeholders.
-The Framework also prodives a base for the bdq: and bdqcore: namespace vocabularies.
+The Framework also provides a base for the bdq: and bdqcore: namespace vocabularies.

 **Contributors**: Lee Belbin, Paul Morris, Arthur Chapman, John Wieczorek, Alan Koch Veiga, Paula F Zermoglio, Alex Thompson, David Lowry, Antonio M Saraiva, Yi Ming Gan, Christian Gendreau, Dmitry Schigel, Tim Robertson